lebao3105/Commands-collection/README.md

 ## Commands-collection
 Build status: [![Makefile CI](https://github.com/lebao3105/Commands-collection/actions/workflows/makefile.yml/badge.svg)](https://github.com/lebao3105/Commands-collection/actions/workflows/makefile.yml)

-A collection of various system commands in Pascal <br>
+A collection of system commands in Pascal, using FreePascal's library.

+Can use in normal life, but for basic stuff.
+Or better say, this is mostly for education.

 This repository has these directories = commands:
 * cat                 : Write file content
 * dir                 : Show folder content